The Lower Merion Soccer Club is the result of the merger of four small soccer

 then defeated the Ukranian Nationals 4-0 in the state championship game.

-LMSC President Biff Sturla was honored by the Eastern Pennsylvania Youth Soccer Association as the Coach Of The Year
+LMSC President Biff Sturla was honored by the Eastern Pennsylvania Youth Soccer Association as their Coach Of The Year

 for 2006.
 Sturla was also honored by the National Soccer Coaches Association of American (NSCAA) as their Regional